Andrew Weaver: Politics

 In the 2017 election, Weaver was reelected and the BC Green Party increased their share of the popular vote to 16.8% from 8.13%.
 Weaver was joined by BC Green MLAs Sonia Furstenau and Adam Olsen, forming the first BC Green Caucus in the province's history.
 The election resulted in a hung parliament, with the Greens holding the balance of power.
 Weaver led the subsequent negotiations with the BC Liberal Party and BC NDP.
 The Greens ultimately opted to remain an opposition party rather than forming a formal coalition and signed a confidence and supply agreement with the BC NDP, allowing NDP leader John Horgan to become premier.
 The agreement committed Weaver, Furstenau and Olsen to vote with the BC NDP government in matters of confidence, such as provincial budgets, and committed both parties to implementing a number of shared policy priorities.

 In October 2019, Weaver announced that, due to a family health issue, he would step down as Green Party leader once another leader had been chosen and that he would not seek re-election to the Legislative Assembly.
 Adam Olsen became interim leader effective 6 January 2020.
 Weaver later announced that he was leaving the leadership, and the Green caucus, effective 20 January 2020, before a new leader could be elected, citing the need to "attend to personal matters".
 He continued to serve as an independent for the remainder of his term as an MLA.
 In the 2020 election, Murray Rankin was elected in Weaver's former riding.

 In the lead-up to the 2024 BC election, Weaver publicly criticized David Eby, Horgan's successor as NDP leader and premier, and praised John Rustad, the leader of the BC Conservatives.
 He subsequently endorsed the Conservative candidate Stephen Andrew in his former riding of Oak Bay-Gordon Head, stating that the BC Greens had "lost their way fiscally and are proposing aspirational solutions that they have no hope of delivering or funding".

+On September 23, 2026, Weaver announced he would run as a CentreBC candidate in Oak Bay-Gordon Head during the 2026 General Election.